 Designing for mobile screens come with more limitations due to the size of space available.
-The benefit of this is that the content must be stripped back to only what is absolutely necessary, forcing brands to focus in on what their core content is and what message they want to convey.
+The benefit of this is that the content must be stripped back to only what is absolutely necessary.
+This forces brands to focus on their core content and what message they want to convey.

-Google rolled out a new algorithm last year that favours mobile optimised websites in mobile search rankings, making it essential for all businesses to get on board or be left behind.
+Google rolled out a new algorithm last year that favours mobile optimised websites in mobile search rankings.
+This made it essential for all businesses to get on board or be left behind.
 The need is made even more acute by what is on the horizon.

 2017 will represent another step forward in responsive design with web pages being tailored to suit the user.
 An example of this would be website variations based on the user’s age.
 Font sizes, spacing and even navigation menus could adapt for older users making it easier to use.
 Just as online advertising is tailored to the user’s interests and search history, this will be the beginning of adaptive websites based on meta data and browsing history.
 Expect to see more developments in this direction.

-At Atelier we have seen mobile audiences growing for a number of our clients to become their main method of browsing.
-Where we once designed sites to work predominantly for desktop users, the switch to mobile is flipping this around meaning we now design for mobile first and desktop second to ensure the largest audience segment have the best experience.
+At Atelier we have seen mobile audiences growing for a number of our clients.
+It has become their main method of browsing.
+Where we once designed sites to work predominantly for desktop users, the switch to mobile is flipping this around.
+We now design for mobile first and desktop second to ensure the largest audience segment have the best experience.

 Remember that the key point is to focus on the user first.